matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

   devices maybe use the same profile_tag.
 It is advised that when an app's data is copied or restored to a different device, this value remain the same.
-  Client apps should offer ways to change the profile_tag, optionally copying rules from the old profile tag. app_id appId is a reverse-DNS style identifier for the application.
+  Client apps should offer ways to change the profile_tag, optionally copying rules from the old profile tag.
+Max length, 32 bytes. app_id appId is a reverse-DNS style identifier for the application.
 It is recommended that this end with the platform, such that different platform versions get